6775 Moro Street, Bloomfield CA

 A 2,516-Year Echo: Marathon to Running Fence

 On September 12, 490 BC, the Athenians defeated the Persians at the Battle of Marathon.
 A messenger—Pheidippides—ran from Marathon to Athens to announce the victory.
-His route measured approximately 24.5 miles, the distance of the first Athens Olympic Marathon in 1897.
+His route measured 24.5 miles, the distance of the first Athens Olympic Marathon in 1896.
 The distance was changed to 26.2 miles for the 1908 London Olympics.

-In 1976, Christo & Jeanne-Claude’s "Running Fence" stretched 24.5 miles across Sonoma and Marin — the same length as Pheidippides’ legendary run.
-Christo conceived of the "Running Fence" in October 1972, immediately following American Frank Shorter's graceful marathon victory at the Munich Olympics.
-Runner's World magazine revealed a key connection: Bob Urie, who supplied fabric for Christo's project, was both a marathon runner and an organizer of the 1976New York City Marathon.
-Despite critical dismissal at the time as being "meaningless", the "Running Fence" embodied themes of running and the democratic freedoms that originated in ancient Athens.
+Runner's World magazine revealed a key running connection: Bob Urie, who supplied fabric for Christo's projects, was both a marathon runner and an organizer of the 1976 New York City Marathon.
+Despite critical dismissal of the "Running Fence' at the time as being "meaningless", it embodied themes of running and the democratic freedoms that originated in ancient Athens.
 Christo, having fled Soviet-bloc oppression, characterized his creation as "a scream of freedom."
+More details at RunningFenceRun.org

 Course Map